Old Town’s Best Coffee Spots

 Chile and Guayaquil

 With a window acting as a peep-hole into the glorious San Agustin convent, Cafeto feels like a bit of a hidden treasure.
-The coffee shop is the epitome of Quiteño tradition: gleaming copper tanks and pipes, cosy booths and a balcony, stone floors and frescoed ceilings.
+The coffee shop is the epitome of Quiteño tradition: gleaming copper pipes, cosy booths and a balcony, stone floors and frescoed ceilings.
 It’s all about an authentic experience, employing a 100 percent Ecuadorian produce philosophy within a friendly, laid-back environment.
 The espresso comes highly recommended, as do the breakfasts – both international and Ecuadorian in style – that come in at little over US$5.
-Cafeto is a convenient pit stop both for exploring the convent and Plaza Grande, handily located on the sloped Chile street.
+Cafeto is a convenient pit stop both for exploring the convent and Plaza Grande, on the sloped Chile street.

 Heladeria San Agustin